Kingsville Transmission Reinforcement

 With those positive developments in mind, Union Gas has a proposal to construct up to a 20-inch natural gas pipeline in the area.
 The proposed pipeline will be approximately 19 kilometres in length and begin at Union Gas' existing 20-inch Panhandle Pipeline.

-A preferred route for the proposed pipeline has not been determined at this time.
-View the notice of Environmental Study for a map of the study area.
+A preliminary preferred route for the proposed pipeline has been determined.
+View a map for the route.

 Oct.
 27, 2017